AKA: Kokaku Kidotai Arise: Ghost Stands Alone, Mobile Armored Riot Police: Arise -Ghost Stands Alone-

 Final Score: 8/10 points

 Content Warning: This is definitely for older audiences only still.
 The violence can be graphic like cybernetic limbs being ripped off or blown off.
 The cyberhacking scene with the police is really hard to watch as they shoot protestors before they kill the other policemen on the squad.
 There’s some strong language present here.
 Some scenes do have some sexual dialogue and situations like Motoko “stripping” Batou in a virtual reality meeting even though Batou’s crotch is censored.
-Later on, Batou straight up tells Motoko that he wants to see her in a swimsuit which she says that it will be rain checked.
+Later on, Batou straight up tells Motoko that he wants to see her in a swimsuit which she says will be rain checked.
 Out of context of their relationship, it could be sexual harassment, so I wouldn’t repeat any of their dialogue from this film in those scenes.

 Photos property of their respective owners and used under US “Fair Use” laws.